ViscoReg: Neural Signed Distance Functions via Viscosity Solutions: Related Work

 \subsection{Surface Reconstruction}

-Reconstructing surfaces from point clouds is a long-studied problem in computer vision that has proven challenging due to non-uniform point sampling, noisy normal estimations, missing surface regions, and other data imperfections \cite{berger2017survey}.
-The problem is highly ill-posed, as there are multiple surfaces that can fit a finite set of points.
-Traditional methods for solving this problem include triangulation methods \cite{cazals2006delaunay}, Voronoi diagrams \cite{amenta1998new}, and alpha shapes \cite{bernardini2002ball}.
-Implicit function methods using radial basis functions \cite{carr2001reconstruction} and Poisson surface reconstruction \cite{kazhdan2006poisson} are also well-studied.
-We refer to \cite{berger2017survey} for a review of classical reconstruction methods.
-More recent non-neural network-based approaches include Neural Splines \cite{williams2021neural}, which use kernel formulations arising from infinitely wide shallow networks, and Shape As Points (SAP) \cite{peng2021shape}, which represents surfaces using a differentiable Poisson solver.
-Particularly relevant to our work is the recent ViscoGrids method \cite{pumarola2022visco}, grid-based reconstruction technique incorporating viscosity and coarea priors.
-This is a non-neural network-based method with a fixed non-decaying viscosity coefficient, unlike us.
-Methods based on differentiable 3D Gaussian splatting \cite{kerbl20233d} have also been increasingly employed for this task \cite{krishnan20253d,guedon2024sugar,waczynska2024games}.
+Reconstructing surfaces from point clouds is a long-studied problem in computer vision that is challenging due to non-uniform point sampling, noisy normal estimations, missing surface regions, and other data imperfections \citep{berger2017survey}.
+The problem is highly ill-posed, as there are multiple surfaces that can fit a finite set of points \cite{Sulzer2024-zd}.
+Traditional methods include triangulation \citep{cazals2006delaunay}, Voronoi diagrams \citep{amenta1998new}, and alpha shapes \citep{bernardini2002ball}.
+Implicit function methods using radial basis functions \citep{carr2001reconstruction} and Poisson surface reconstruction \citep{kazhdan2006poisson} are also well-studied.
+More recent non-neural approaches include Neural Splines \citep{williams2021neural}, which use kernel formulations arising from infinitely wide shallow networks, and Shape As Points \citep{peng2021shape}, which represents surfaces using a differentiable Poisson solver.
+Most relevant to our work is ViscoGrids \citep{pumarola2022visco}, a grid-based method incorporating viscosity; however, it is not a neural network-based approach and uses a fixed, non-decaying viscosity coefficient, unlike our method.
+Methods based on differentiable 3D Gaussian splatting \citep{kerbl20233d} have also been increasingly employed for this task \citep{guedon2024sugar,krishnan20253d,waczynska2024games}.